charlesvill/ObsidianVault/ObsidianVault/Full Stack Dev/CSS/Intermediate CSS.md

 }
 ```

+3. How to use online downloaded fonts
+	- after downloading ttf file, go to https://www.fontsquirrel.com/tools/webfont-generator and upload the ttf file to convert to a webfontkit
+	- extract the zip file and place extracted contents into font folder in project files *the two woff files are there for compatibility*
+	- the files will contain example css for formatting the `@font-face` importing piece for the style sheets
 ##### Letter-spacing & Line Height
 - you can use `letter-spacing: .5em;` to bring together or space out fonts that might aesthetically benefit from tweaking.
 - the `line-height: 1.5` does similar for adjusting relative to normal spacing\